No. 5 Skim a stone

 What to do

-- Once you've found a flat stone that feels about the right size in your hand (so that it's easy to pick up, as flat/thin as you can find and not too heavy to throw) then your skimming adventure starts.
+Once you've found a flat stone that feels about the right size in your hand, your skimming adventure starts.

-- When it sits there comfortably without wibbling or wobbling, pull your hand and wrist back a bit, and then flick it forward and relase the stone forwards and away from you.
+When it sits there comfortably without wibbling or wobbling, pull your hand and wrist back a bit, and then flick it forward and release the stone forwards and away from you.